Skip to contents

 Provenance studies rely on the identification of probable sources, such that the variability between two sources is greater than the internal variability of a single source (the so-called provenance postulate; Weigand, Harbottle, and Sayre 1977).
 This assumes that a unique signature can be identified for each source on the basis of several criteria.

 nexus is designed for chemical fingerprinting and source tracking of ancient materials.
 It provides provides tools for exploration and analysis of compositional data in the framework of Aitchison (1986).
+If you are unfamiliar with the concepts and challenges of compositional data analysis, the following publications are a good place to start:

 Get started

-## Install extra packages (if needed):
+## Install extra packages (if needed)

 # install.packages("folio")